lmorchard/blog.lmorchard.com/posts/2023-01-16-begging-for-treats/index.md

 "Pretty much."

-"Seems kind of undignified, if you ask me."
+"Seems undignified, if you ask me."

 "Ensign," she said, "Leviathan 12 has encompassed over fifty stars in Dyson spheres.
 They've rearranged a few hundred planetary systems for what we can only interpret as aesthetic preference.
 I don't think we're well served by gravitas, here.
 Just be glad they didn't decide to take us home with them."